Samaritan’s Purse is providing critical aid to displaced people in Tigray.

 Violent conflict in Ethiopia’s northernmost region of Tigray has sent hundreds of thousands of people fleeing from their homes.
 Responding in Jesus’ Name, Samaritan’s Purse is working with local churches and other groups to help suffering families in the Tigray region of Ethiopia.

 Our teams and partners, including church partners, are distributing hygiene kits, solar lights, and cooking equipment.
-Samaritan’s Purse Canada has deployed 9 members of the Canadian Disaster Assistance Response Team (DART) as part of this response.
+Samaritan’s Purse Canada has deployed 15 members of the Canadian Disaster Assistance Response Team (DART) to serve in this response.

 Right now we are working in an area that has become a hotspot for these hurting people.
 Many traveled nearly 200 miles to escape fighting.
 Families are temporarily sheltering in schools, churches or mosques in the area.